panoptesDev/safestake/docs/how-to-choose-a-validator.md

 # How to choose a validator

-Disclaimer: There is no validator affiliated with Safestake and Safestake
+Disclaimer: There is no validator affiliated with Panostake and Panostake

 Quote of solana-labs doc: